Recover and Transfer Android Contacts: Guide

 If on your Android device you synced contacts with a Google account (as explained in the first section of this guide), the transfer to iPhone is extremely simple:

-- Login with the same credentials as the Google account you used on your Android.
+6. Login with the same Google account credentials you used on your Android.

 Method 2: Using a VCF File